Murilo Souza

-Murilo de Souza Felisberto (born 17 May 1996), known simply as Murilo Souza, is a Brazilian professional footballer who currently plays as a defensive midfielder for Hong Kong Premier League club Southern.
+Murilo de Souza Felisberto (born 17 May 1996), known simply as Murilo Souza, is a Brazilian professional footballer who plays as a defensive midfielder.

 Club career

 Lviv

 On 25 February 2023, Souza signed a contract with the Ukrainian Premier League club Lviv.

 Istiklol

 On 19 March 2024, Tajikistan Higher League club Istiklol announced the signing of Souza on a contract until the end of the season.
 On 21 January 2025, Istiklol announced that Souza had left the club when his contract had expired at the end of 2024.

 Southern

 On 6 July 2025, Souza joined Hong Kong Premier League club Southern.